Wilderness Drives Strong Leadership.

 2022 Wild Gift Alum

-Wild Gift supports early-stage founders and changemakers working on climate solutions, conservation, community wellbeing, sustainable systems, and social equity.
-We prioritize individuals who normally would not take a 3 week trek or have access to leadership, venture development, and mentorship opportunities.
+Wild Gift supports early-stage founders and changemakers working on climate solutions, conservation, community wellbeing, sustainable systems, and social equity and beyond.
+We prioritize individuals who normally typically would not take a 3 week three-week trek or who don’t have access to leadership, venture development, and mentorship opportunities.
 All of our programs are free or low cost (alumni gatherings), offering immersive experiences and year-round support regardless of leader’s capacity.

 Join Us